suffolklibraries/lgc/content/collections/events/blank-page-gt-cornard.md

     content:
       -
         type: text
-        text: 'Sudbury railway station is a  seven minute walk away and you can find times on the ' -
+        text: 'Sudbury railway station is the nearest station and is a half hour minute walk away and you can find times on the '
+      -
         type: text
         marks: